donet-server/donet/README.md

 ![](https://img.shields.io/github/actions/workflow/status/donet-server/Donet/rust-ci.yml?logo=github&label=CI)
 ![](https://img.shields.io/github/license/donet-server/Donet)

-The Donet software project is a network engine that implements the Distributed Networking protocol, as defined in the high-level networking API of the [Panda3D](https://panda3d.org) game engine, which was originally developed by Disney Interactive (*formerly known as Disney VR Studios*) to connect with their in-house server technology, the OTP (*Online Theme Park*) server, which was used to power
+Donet is a free and open source network engine designed after the Distributed Networking protocol, as defined in the high-level networking API of the [Panda3D](https://panda3d.org) game engine, which was originally developed by Disney Interactive (*formerly known as Disney VR Studios*) to connect with their in-house server technology, the OTP (*Online Theme Park*) server, which was used to power